Bennyboiii/Ricing-Repo/README.md

 which does not require any configuration.
 It only works on Windows for now, however it has the potential to be compatible with
-MacOS and most Linux Distros.
+MacOS (update, it works on Mac) and most Linux Distros.
 I may add an ANSI Terminal mode for ricing as well.

 INSTRUCTIONS: